thmstrmnd/cosmos-sdk-nameservice/README.md

     ignite chain serve -r
     ```
 * Buy a new name
-    - must be greater than 10token
+    - Must be greater than 10token
         ```
         nameserviced tx nameservice buy-name foo 20token --from alice
         ```
 * Query the chain for a list of names
     ```
     nameserviced q nameservice list-whois